Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 - [Useful links](#useful-links)

 ## Introduction
-- Download **Android Studio**, add **Kotlin Multiplatform Mobile** plugin
+- Download **Android Studio**, add **Kotlin Multiplatform Mobile** plugin.
-- **Create Kotlin Multiplatform Library**
+- **Create Kotlin Multiplatform Library**.
 - Implement necessary functionality.
 The code must be compatible with the iOS platform.
-Thus it must be implemented in Kotlin (no Java and its ecosystem of libraries)
+Thus it must be implemented in Kotlin (no Java and its ecosystem of libraries).

    ![](https://github.com/Qase/mobile-assignment/blob/00448a9e026150a1364bbf7c5b291d003f028cd5/Solution/iOS/Docs/KMM/Images/kmmLibraries.png)